top of page

 EMDR is a structured psychotherapy technique that helps reprocess traumatic memories by stimulating bilateral brain activity often through guided eye movements, tapping, or auditory cues.
 The goal is to help the brain “reprocess” distressing memories so they lose their emotional intensity.

-Traditionally, EMDR therapy is conducted with a licensed therapist, but some aspects of self-EMDR can be practiced independently with caution.
+Traditionally, EMDR therapy in Las Vegas is conducted with a licensed therapist.
+Some elements of it can be practiced independently, with limits.

 Can You Do EMDR on Yourself (Self-EMDR)?